hemilabs/actions/docs/security.md

   point-of-contact, to ensure workflows and actions comply with security best practices.

 - **Feedback and improvements** - Continuous improvement of our security practices is crucial.
-If you have feedback or suggestions for these guidelines, please feel free to create an issue or start a discussion internally.
+If you have feedback or suggestions for these guidelines, please feel free to create an issue or start a discussion.